 I’ve been using and loving KOHO for over 6 months now, so I’m thrilled to have partnered with them on an awesome deal for you guys.
-Sign up to start using KOHO, enter the code HALFBANKED when it asks who referred you, and you’ll get $20 added to your account as soon as you make your first purchase on your KOHO card.
+Sign up to start using KOHO, enter the code HALFBANKED to get a $20 cash bonus in your account when you make your first purchase.

 2. Start investing

 Investing is one of the things that most makes me think of dudes in fancy suits, in some swanky office—but investing is for everyone, and you can do it from the comfort of your couch.
 Blazers very much not required.

 Plus, investing is heckin’ important.
 If you haven’t heard of compound interest, reading up on its power is officially on your financial literacy to-do list.

 I always knew that investing was important, but my personal roadblock was always “how.”
 I know I want to invest in a low-cost portfolio that fits my goals, but like… how do I go to there.
 Thankfully, once upon a time I heard about roboadvisors, found Wealthsimple, and the rest is history.

 If you’re ready to add starting to invest to your FLM to-do list, I’ve built a free, five-day email course to help you figure out the details and the “how” for yourself—and it’s so beginner friendly that it starts from literally zero.
 No previous knowledge of a single investing term required!

 3. Understand your retirement savings options